 , which brought him to international prominence.
 He has since starred in many well-received European and Hollywood productions.

-Canadian actor Ryan Gosling is the first millennial nominated for the Best Actor Oscar (for Half Nelson
+Canadian actor Ryan Gosling is the first person born in the 1980s to have been nominated for the Best Actor Oscar (for Half Nelson

 A third-generation actress on both sides of her family, Robin was born in a trunk.
 Actually, she was almost born in a taxi on the Brooklyn Bridge but traffic was good that day so she made her actual debut at Beth Israel hospital in New York City.
 Her parents, both professional actors, owned and ran legit theaters...